| The Brechner ReportVolume 21, Number 9

 would be brought against members of the Hollywood Economic Growth Corp. board for meeting

+in private.
 City Commission opponents filed complaints after the board met

 behind closed doors in February to recommend a hotel developer for city-owned land on the